-Reason: Documentation submitted prior to the visit did not include any evidence of how the programme team approved and monitored all their placements.
-During discussions with the programme team the visitors noted that students were already employed as a requirement for admission to this programme and that once they were accepted on the programme their employment became their placement.
-The visitors learnt that currently placements were approved subject to the supervisors having the relevant HPC registration as a hearing aid dispenser.
-The programme team currently uses the requirement that all supervisors must be HPC registered as assurance that this standard is being met, since to maintain registration hearing aid dispensers must continue to meet all the HPC standards of proficiency which are necessary for safe and effective practice.
+Reason: Documentation submitted prior to the visit did not include any evidence of how the programme team would approve and monitor all their placements for this programme.
+During discussions with the programme team the visitors noted that students would be already employed as a requirement for admission to this programme and that once they were accepted on the programme their employment would become their placement.
+The visitors also learnt that placements would be approved subject to the supervisors having the relevant HPC registration as a hearing aid dispenser.
+The programme team would use this requirement as assurance that this standard would be met, since to maintain registration hearing aid dispensers must continue to meet all the HPC standards of proficiency which are necessary for safe and effective practice.
 The visitors were concerned that this method was not rigorous enough for the programme team to use exclusively to approve and monitor placements.
 They were also concerned that any issues with placement sites would only be flagged up by students after they had started their placement.
 As the programme team must maintain overall responsibility for each placement including approving and monitoring placements the visitors require the programme team to provide further evidence of how they will ensure all placement settings are approved and monitored.